-18 Lessons
+Lessons

-In order to achieve personalised learning, there is an expectation that teaching staff will differentiate for Most and More Able students, stretching and challenging them to develop skills at a quicker rate and deeper level.
+16 In order to achieve personalised learning, there is an expectation that teaching staff will differentiate for Most and More Able students, stretching and challenging them to develop skills at a quicker rate and deeper level.
 Heads of Department are expected to monitor this and report to their Assistant Headteacher Line Managers.
 Targeted "interventions" ensure that Most and More Able students are continually pushed to maximise their potential.

-Extended Curriculum
+Extended curriculum

-- 19 Heads of Department may identify additional learning experiences for Most and More able students where appropriate.
-In the past, these have included trips to universities and links with business and commerce. - As part of our data tracking, "Context Sheets" are produced, which allow staff to identify and thereby plan appropriately challenging tasks and activities for Most and More Able students.
+- 17 Exciting and innovative learning experiences outside of the classroom are organised for Most and More Able students, including trips to universities and links with business and commerce.
+Heads of Department are expected to manage this within their curriculum areas. - 18 As part of our data tracking, "Context Sheets" are produced, which allow staff to identify and thereby plan appropriately challenging tasks and activities for Most and More Able students.
 The tracking and monitoring of their progress data is carried out through a software package called SISRA Analytics, which allows all staff to more closely monitor the progress of the Most and More Able.
 Most and More Able Pupil Premium students are specifically identified and Heads of Department are expected to keep a focused approach towards stretching and challenging them to ensure that their potential is maximised.

-Monitoring, Assessment and Evaluation
+Monitoring, assessment and evaluation

-- Teachers are responsible for tracking progress of Most and More Able students in their lessons; progress is also regularly tracked and monitored by Heads of Department and the Assistant Headteachers as well as the overall progress of the cohort by the Deputy Headteacher in terms of data tracking.
-For those students falling behind expectations, intervention is conducted involving the teacher concerned, student and their parents/carers to ensure that potential is maximised. - The effectiveness of the school's provision for Most and More Able students is ultimately monitored by outcome in terms of student Attainment and Progress 8 scores and academic achievement relating to GCSE results and further on, in terms of A Level outcomes.
+- 19 Teachers are responsible for tracking progress of Most and More Able students in their lessons; progress is also regularly tracked and monitored by Heads of Department and the Assistant Headteachers as well as the overall progress of the cohort by the Deputy Headteacher in terms of data tracking.
+For those students falling behind expectations, intervention is conducted involving the teacher concerned, student and their parents/carers to ensure that potential is maximised. - 20 The effectiveness of the school's provision for Most and More Able students is ultimately monitored by outcome in terms of student Attainment and Progress 8 scores and academic achievement relating to GCSE results and further on, in terms of A Level outcomes.
 Heads of Department will include details of the achievements of and progress made by Most and More Able students in their annual GCSE and A Level analysis for the Headteacher.
 The Post-16 routes taken by our Most and More Able students will also be monitored to ensure that their Post-16 choices are commensurate with their ability and potential.